zenderock/servelink-app/README.md

 Start the app with `./scripts/local/start.sh`.
 You can clean up your local dev environment (files, Docker images/networks, ...) with `./scripts/local/clean.sh`.

-You can also use `./scripts/local/db-reset.sh` if you want to drop the database and start fresh.
-You'll need to run `./scripts/local/db-migrate.sh` again afterwards.
+You can also use:

+- `./scripts/local/db-reset.sh` to drop the database and start fresh.
+- `./scripts/local/db-generate.sh` to generate a new migration file if you've made changes to the models.

 ### Production